Adolescent Connectedness & Empowerment Lab

 Current Graduate Students

-Adolescent socio-emotional development; developmental psychopathology; school- and community-based interventions; mental health stigma in adolescence; youth mentoring
+Adolescent socio-emotional development; youth connectedness and positive development school- and community-based interventions; mental health stigma; youth mentoring

 Interested in Joining the Lab?